jedcn/reveal-ck/haml/index.md

 [the main haml][haml] site and the official
 [haml reference][haml-reference].

+When working with haml, it's most straight forward to create a file named `slides.haml` into which you put your Haml content.
+This file will automatically be taken into account when you run `reveal-ck generate` to generate slides.

 As far as reveal.js conventions go, the best thing to do is look through Hakim's official [reveal.js slides][reveal.js] and do 'View Source' in your browser whenever you see something that you like.